zimfw/zimfw.sh/docs/modules.md

 title: Modules
 ---

-Zim alone won't change your Zsh experience!
+Zim Framework alone won't change your Zsh experience!
 By enabling modules, you pick what features you want.

 A brief list of modules and their descriptions can be seen below.
 Clicking on the name of a module will take you to the full documentation for that module.